Milanbhadja/classification/README.md

 ![Heroku image ](https://github.com/Milanbhadja/classification/blob/main/static/Heroku%20Error.png)

 I will try to implement CI/CD pipeline with different yaml file.
 I will upload it soon.

+I already upadated YAML with Docker-Image.YAML which runs perfectly.
+Hopefully you enjoyed the learning.